Teaching High School Mathematics

 I also drew them a diagram showing the house and the well and the two distances 6 and 2.

 Wow!
 We hit some serious road blocks.
-Don’t get me wrong, there was some good math done, but this problem was obviously harder than the previous ones.
+Don’t get me wrong, there was some good math done, but this problem was obviously harder to set up than the previous ones.
 I’m not even sure if any group got a final correct answer by the end of the period.
 Most groups were on the right track.
 I sent them home with the goal of making some progress to share with their group the next day.
+It was interesting because I didn’t consider this problem any harder than the previous one.

 I made an adjustment after first period.
-I had students figure the cost to lay a straight line, then along the road and straight up, and then at one random spot, say 5 miles in before angling up to the well, before I split them into groups.
+I had students figure the cost to lay a straight line(off road), then the cost along the road and straight up, and then the cost at one random spot, say 5 miles in before taking a straight path off road to the well.
+I had them all compute these before I split them into groups.
 It definitely helped all students get progress and feel connected as groups started working on the problem.
+The also might have all engaged more since they knew that what they were doing would contribute to their groups.

-After class I worked out the problem with variables for the different costs and distances to in essence solve every problem of this type.
-It was pretty cool and it got me excited to see if any of my students will come up with a general solution.
+After class I sat and worked out the problem with variables for the different costs and distances to in essence solve every problem of this type.
+It was pretty cool and it got me excited at the prospect of any of my students coming up with a general solution.